raul23/learning-chinese/grammar.rst

 `:star:`

-   Rule for MW : number + measure word + noun
+   - General rule for MW : number + measure word + noun
+   - Rule for MW in a question:

 |